armanriazi/rust-all-in-one/README.md

 # Rust-all-in-one

-> The best practices for learning - To Become a Rust professional.
+•	The best practices for learning - To Become a Rust professional.

-> This repository has got more than 400 samples that collected more than 6 significant reference(Books, Internet).
+•	This repository has got more than 400 samples that collected more than 7 significant references (Books, Internet).

-> All of the practices  are modular and you can run it dependently.
+•	All of the practices  are modular and you can run it dependently.

-> I made a customize online book that contains md-files and you can search for any gathered concept.
+•	I made a customized online book that contains md-files and you can search for any gathered concept.
 I was wondering if you would like it please contact me.
-To gain access **online book + code has the value of X$**, please call me or becoming a sponsership.
+To gain access **online book + code has the value of 49$**, please call me or become a sponsor.

+## Author
+•	Collaborated with OrangeAVA as a technical editor to publish the Mastering Rust for System Programming book.

 ## At a glance